cablehead/stacks/README.md

 - editting within stack: fork instead of replace
 - Copy entire stack puts the entire stack on the clipboard, but doesn't save it to the store

+- Use the above mechanism so that write_to_clipboard only needs to record a touch record: if that's useful at all

 ### Next release